peteketcham/peteketcham.github.io/content/blog/migration.md

 ## The Project

-One of the applications we were tasked with onboarding while I was with HC was a product suite I'm going to refer to as OTP.
-This was a new product category for the company and industry, due to new financial regulations a few years earlier.
+One of the applications we were tasked with onboarding was a product suite I'm going to refer to as OTP.
+This was a new product category for the company and industry, due to new market regulations a few years earlier.
 The acquiured business was about 4 years old at this point and they were running out of a managed services 3rd party datacenter.
 I was tasked with the planning and orchestration of the move into a company owned and managed datacenter.